Scomar82/7-Days-Modlets/README.md

   - *Optional*
       - zzzSuBaSCompatibiltyPatch: Adds compatibility between Book Magazine and Schematic Recycling and Zombie Hunter

   Ver.
+1.3:
+    - added Group "Resources" to Schematics Parts
+    - added Craftable Book to give you a Skill Point

+  Ver.
 1.2:
     - Mission 250 - fixed wrong description in the questoffer window
     - adjusted all recipes for better use, lowered craftingtime and amount of required materials